Geomagnetically induced current

-Geomagnetically induced currents (GICs) are electrical currents induced at the Earth's surface by rapid changes in the geomagnetic field caused by space weather events.
+Geomagnetically induced currents (GICs) are electrical currents induced at the Earth's surface by rapid changes in the Earth's geomagnetic field caused by space weather events.
 GICs can affect the normal operation of long electrical conductor systems such as electric transmission grids and buried pipelines.
 The geomagnetic disturbances which induce GICs include geomagnetic storms and substorms where the most severe disturbances occur at high geomagnetic latitudes.

 Background

 The Earth's magnetic field varies over a wide range of timescales.
 The longer-term variations, typically occurring over decades to millennia, are predominantly the result of dynamo action in the Earth's core.
 Geomagnetic variations on timescales of seconds to years also occur, due to dynamic processes in the ionosphere, magnetosphere and heliosphere.
 These changes are ultimately tied to variations associated with the solar activity (or sunspot) cycle and are manifestations of space weather.

 The fact that the geomagnetic field does respond to solar conditions can be useful, for example, in investigating Earth structure using magnetotellurics, but it also creates a hazard.
 This geomagnetic hazard is primarily a risk to technology under the Earth's protective atmospheric blanket.